tarikyayla/mangareaderlib/README.md

 # mangareaderlib

-With this python sciprt you can scrap manga sites and export as json.
+With this python script you can scrap manga sites and export as json.
 You can check all updated json files in json folder.

 ###### ***Currently supporting python 3.5+***